 First, let’s start off with the meatballs.
 You can use any beef flavor rice you like or even shake it up with different flavors but I always stick to the beef flavored as I find it give the best taste.
 Cook the rice according to package directions then……and this is *Important*…let it cool!
 Not only could you burn your hands when mixing the meatballs together it could end up cooking the eggs.
 Once it’s cooled add it to your turkey, and egg.
 Toast the bread and crush up into the meat mixture.
 Form into meatballs and put onto greased baking sheet.

 At this time preheat the oven to 350 degree.
 Prepare your ‘zoodles’ using a spirilizer.
 Chop onions, garlic, green peppers.
 Add all of it into a bowl then top with olive oil.
 Put onto another baking sheet then put both the meatballs and the zoodles now go into the oven for 35 minutes.

-In the last 5 minutes of the meatballs and zoodles cooking heat up the spaghetti sauce to pour over the top of your meatballs and zoodles.
+In the last 5 minutes of the meatballs and zoodles cooking heat up the spaghetti sauce.
+Assemble this beautiful ‘paasta’ take all the vegetables and zoodles, top with meatballs then finally pour sauce over the top of your meatballs.
 Sprinkle with Parmesan and here you are….

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!

 This recipe has been updated with photos & recipe.

 *Affiliate links are included in this post.
 Please read my Discloser Policy.